nest-desktop/nest-desktop/docs/developer/user-doc.rst

   python3 -m pip install sphinx sphinx_rtd_theme

+.. _development-build-html-locally:

 **Development: Build HTML locally**

 Build the documentation which your created with Sphinx in the ``docs`` folder offline:

 .. code-block:: bash

-  rm -r ./_build
-  make html
+  rm -r ./_build; make html

 Start the python server to serve the documentation locally, i.e. available only on your personal machine.

 .. code-block:: bash

-  cd _build/html
-  python3 -m http.server 8002
+  python3 -m http.server --directory ./_build/html 8002

 Then open the URL `http://localhost:8002` with your browser.

+|

+.. _publicartion-push-to-readthedocs:

 **Publication: Push to ReadTheDocs**